LuigiBlood/zelda_expansion_disk/README.md

 # How to play the Disk version
 - Download Project64 on 64DD.org.
-- Load 64DD Expansions with File -> Open Combo, then open the Base N64 game, then the Expansion Disk file.
+- Load 64DD Expansions with File -> Open Combo.
+  - Open a US / JP NTSC Retail Ocarina of Time ROM (All versions 1.0, 1.1 and 1.2 are supported).
+  - Open the Expansion Disk file.

 ### Fix Recompiler Crash